It summoned Wind in silken thread,

 Here, keep it in your care."

-"Thanks," Boy sighed.
-He wiped a tear.
+"Thanks," she sighed.
+She wiped a tear.

-His photo-kite seemed proud.
+Her photo-kite seemed proud.

-He held the picture tenderly.
+She held the picture tenderly.

 The stranger spoke aloud,